Cherry Hardwood Electronics Enclosure — Design Summary¶

 Pilot hole: 3/32" (0.094") into hardwood bulkhead.
 For plywood or fiberglass bulkhead, predrill ~0.090".

-CNC clearance holes in the cherry dock: 6mm (0.236") — screws pass through the dock freely and bite into the bulkhead only.
+CNC clearance holes in the cherry Wall Dock: 6mm (0.236") — screws pass through the Wall Dock freely and bite into the bulkhead only.
 The head bears on the cherry, the threads grip the bulkhead (plywood or fiberglass).
-This eliminates any splitting risk in the 0.250" dock.
+This eliminates any splitting risk in the 0.250" Wall Dock.

 Installation: No need to overtighten these.
 Ideally wood can float a little because it's going to make clearance for itself one way or the other, possibly by splitting, if seasonal movement is constrained.